Jamin Davis: Washington Football Team / Commanders

 Davis was selected by the Washington Football Team in the first round (19th overall) of the 2021 NFL draft.
 He signed his four-year rookie contract on May 13, 2021.
 Davis took over as the starting middle linebacker over Cole Holcomb, who suffered an injury, in the Week 10 game against the Philadelphia Eagles.
 In it, he recovered a fumble that put the Commanders in position to kick a field goal in a victory over the Eagles.
 He was placed on injured reserve on January 7, 2023, finishing the season with a team-leading 104 tackles, two fumble recoveries, and three sacks.

 On April 25, 2024, the Commanders declined the fifth-year option on Davis' contract.
 He moved to defensive end in the offseason.
 Davis was released on October 22.
 He appeared in five of seven games and recorded 12 tackles.

 Green Bay Packers

-On October 29, 2024, Davis was signed to the Green Bay Packers practice squad.
+On October 29, 2024, Davis was signed to the Green Bay Packers' practice squad.

 Minnesota Vikings

-Davis signed with the Minnesota Vikings on November 26, 2024, after an injury to Ivan Pace Jr. He was released on December 28.
+Davis signed with the Minnesota Vikings on November 26, 2024, after an injury to Ivan Pace Jr. He was released by the Vikings on December 28.